Action Earth 2021 has now allocated all our grants. We’ll post more information about our 2022 campaign soon – Stay Tuned!

-Any group of volunteers can apply for Volunteering Matters Action Earth grants of between £50-250 to run environmental activities in Scotland’s green spaces.
-This could include creating or improving community gardens, wildflower meadows, ponds or woodlands.
+Any group of volunteers are able to apply for Volunteering Matters Action Earth grants of between £50-250 to run environmental activities in Scotland’s green spaces.
+This could include creating or improving community gardens, wildflower meadows, ponds, woodlands or other wildlife habitats.

-We can also offer Action Earth Enhanced Grants for projects which can demonstrate a significant health impact through working with people who have defined health or social needs.
-Contact Robert Henderson if you wish to discuss eligibility and availability of this enhanced level grant.
+In 2021 we offered a limited number of Action Earth Enhanced Grants up to £500 for projects which can demonstrate a significant health impact through working with people who have defined health or social needs.
+These grants are available to projects where a minimum of 50% of the volunteers involved will have defined health issues.

 We prioritise applications from volunteer groups who do any of the following:

-We also consider applications that make a major environmental impact or involve mass participation.
+We also welcome applications that make a major environmental impact or involve mass participation.

-Action Earth grant funding is provided by Scottish Natural Heritage (SNH).
+Action Earth grant funding is provided by NatureScot.

 LOOKING FOR SOME INSPIRATION FOR YOUR PROJECT?
 Take a look at our Action Earth Ideas and Links page

-- Make improvements to local green spaces – planting projects, wildlife habitat creation etc.
+- The project must involve practical outdoor activity by volunteers in Scotland.
+They should make improvements to local green spaces – planting projects, wildlife habitat creation etc.

 - Sites to be worked on must be accessible to the general public

-Fuel costs, staff time or wages, accommodation, cameras, or large pieces of equipment (lawnmowers, power tools etc.).
-We cannot fund projects which involve pupils on school grounds during school hours.
+- Compost that is not ‘peat-free’, fuel costs, staff time or sessional wages, accommodation, cameras or large pieces of equipment (lawnmowers, power tools etc.)

 Projects pay costs upfront and then claim back from us by sending in receipts, feedback forms and a grant claim form within 4 weeks of your project end date.
 We will then repay the money into your group’s bank account.